+Hardiness Zone: 4b

-Darling Japanese Flag Iris Iris ensata 'Darling' Hardiness Zone: 4a Other Names: Japanese Water Iris, Russian Iris, Japanese Flag Description:
+Other Names: Japanese Water Iris, Russian Iris,

-Attractive lilac colored flowers; good for bogs or ponds as it requires consistent moisture; blooms emerge from lush, sword-like foliage; hardy and easy to grow; cut back in the fall to reduce pests
+Japanese Flag

-Darling Japanese Flag Iris flowers Photo courtesy of NetPS Plant Finder
+Cascade Spice Japanese Iris flowers Photo courtesy of NetPS Plant Finder

 Ornamental Features

-Darling Japanese Flag Iris features showy lilac purple flag-like flowers with yellow centers at the ends of the stems in mid summer.
+Cascade Spice Japanese Iris has masses of beautiful violet flag-like flowers with white overtones and a gold blotch at the ends of the stems in early summer, which are most effective when planted in groupings.
 The flowers are excellent for cutting.
-Its attractive sword-like leaves remain green in color throughout the season.
+Its sword-like leaves remain green in color throughout the season.

 Landscape Attributes

-Darling Japanese Flag Iris is an herbaceous perennial with tall flower stalks held atop a low mound of foliage.
+Cascade Spice Japanese Iris is an herbaceous perennial with tall flower stalks held atop a low mound of foliage.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.

 This plant will require occasional maintenance and upkeep, and should be cut back in late fall in preparation for winter.
-Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
-Gardeners should be aware of the following characteristic(s) that may warrant special consideration:
+It is a good choice for attracting butterflies to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
+Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 - Insects

-Darling Japanese Flag Iris is recommended for the following landscape applications;
+Cascade Spice Japanese Iris is recommended for the following landscape applications;

 - Mass Planting

 - General Garden Use

 - Bog Gardens

-Planting & Growing Darling Japanese Flag Iris will grow to be about 26 inches tall at maturity, with a spread of 24 inches.
+Planting & Growing

+Cascade Spice Japanese Iris will grow to be about 3 feet tall at maturity extending to 4 feet tall with the flowers, with a spread of 24 inches.
 When grown in masses or used as a bedding plant, individual plants should be spaced approximately 18 inches apart.
 The flower stalks can be weak and so it may require staking in exposed sites or excessively rich soils.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 10 years.
 As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
 Be careful not to disturb the crown in late winter when it may not be readily seen!

 This plant does best in full sun to partial shade.
 It prefers to grow in moist to wet soil, and will even tolerate some standing water.
-It is not particular as to soil type or pH.
+It is not particular as to soil type, but has a definite preference for acidic soils.
 It is somewhat tolerant of urban pollution.
 This is a selected variety of a species not originally from North America.
 It can be propagated by division; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.

-This is a 'special order' plant - contact store for details
+\ This is a 'special order' plant - contact store for details